-This statement is made on behalf of The Fuelcard Company UK Limited, pursuant to section 54 of the Modern Slavery Act 2015 (“Act”) and sets out the steps we are taking to eliminate modern slavery from within our operations and supply chain.
+This statement is made on behalf of The Fuelcard Company, pursuant to section 54 of the Modern Slavery Act 2015 (“Act”) and sets out the steps we are taking to eliminate modern slavery from within our operations and supply chain.

 We seek to reassure our customers, partners, investors and employees that modern slavery, including forced labour and human trafficking, has not unknowingly found its way into our supply chains.
-This statement is reviewed and, where necessary, updated prior to each new financial year demonstrating the Fuelcard Company UK Limited’s continuing commitment to our obligations under the Act.
+This statement is reviewed and, where necessary, updated prior to each new financial year demonstrating The Fuelcard Company’s continuing commitment to our obligations under the Act.

-The Fuelcard Company UK Limited is one of five UK based affiliated businesses owned by FLEETCOR UK Acquisition Limited which operates as a subsidiary of FLEETCOR Technologies, Inc.
+The Fuelcard Company is one of five UK based affiliated businesses owned by FLEETCOR Europe Limited which operates as a subsidiary of FLEETCOR Technologies Inc.

 Our approach to Modern Slavery and Human Trafficking

-The Fuelcard Company UK Limited is committed to adhering to and complying with the Act and does not knowingly employ or condone the use of forced labour, including child labour or bonded labour.
+The Fuelcard Company is committed to adhering to and complying with the Act and does not knowingly employ or condone the use of forced labour, including child labour or bonded labour.

-Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively and appropriately using official forms of identification.
+Recruiting of new employees includes identity, right to work and residency status checks to ensure potential employees are identified effectively using official forms of identification.
 These background checks form the basis of The Fuelcard Company being able to make an offer of employment to individuals who are successful during the interview process.
-The Fuelcard Company UK Limited recruits for full-time, part-time, temporary and fixed term positions.
+The Fuelcard Company recruits for full-time, part-time, temporary and fixed term positions.

 Temporary workers are utilised within the business during periods of increased workload.
 However, all employees are on boarded into the business using the same defined policy and process as permanent employees and contractors.

-Currently, the Fuelcard Company UK Limited does not provide standalone modern slavery training or related materials to its employees.
-Having said that, The Fuelcard Company UK Limited has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
+Currently, The Fuelcard Company does not provide standalone Modern Slavery training or related materials to its employees.
+Notwithstanding, The Fuelcard Company has adopted a number of supporting policy documents that highlight the company’s approach and expected standards.
 The current policies include but are not limited to:

 - FLEETCOR UK Responsibility and Sustainability Policy